 Staycations will remain on the rise as many might be unable to travel internationally or will prefer to stay in their home countries.
 This gives destinations and tour companies an opportunity to target local visitors and create excitement around domestic travel.

 What to know before you (finally, maybe) travel

 By now, you’ve probably planned your dream destination, looked at accommodations and planned out how long you plan on visiting.
-As an eager traveller, you might want to book the first available flight and get the hell out of dodge for as long as you can.
-But, before you pack your bags and head for the airport, there are few things to consider.
+As an eager traveller, you might want to book the first available flight and get the hell out of dodge for as long as possible.
+But, before you pack your bags and head for the airport, there are a few things to consider.

 If you plan on booking transportation and accommodations ahead of time, make sure that you can cancel/change without penalties before you pay.
 While things are looking up, by now, you know that they can go downhill fast.
 If you’re using travel points/credits/vouchers, make sure to check any restrictions, expiry dates or penalties.
 Paying attention to the small print can save you time and money in the future.

 I am a huge advocate of travel insurance, so I always advise people to get coverage before they go.
 Ensure it covers you if something happens and that there is no restriction for travel that can void your coverage.